-- Area of natural habitat land regenerated to local reference habitat. - Percentage of native vegetation installed. - Species richness measured or predicted through models appropriate to the scale and location of the site. - Surface, ground and marine water quality parameters, including acidity or basicity (pH), temperature, electrical conductivity, dissolved oxygen, turbidity, hydrocarbons and nutrients.
+- Area of natural habitat regenerated to local reference habitat. - Percentage of native vegetation, species and coverage. - Species diversity measured or predicted through models appropriate to the scale and location of the site. - Surface, ground and marine water quality parameters, e.g. acidity or basicity (pH), temperature, electrical conductivity, dissolved oxygen, turbidity, hydrocarbons, nutrients.
+(As applicable to the geography's guidelines or, in the absence of guidelines, recognized international standards.)